rochus-keller/Typos/Readme.md

 This repository will slowly evolve into a new statically typed document language and typesetting system.

+**Motivation for this project:**
+LuaTeX produces excellent typography, but with a terrible document description language.
+Typst seems to be a much better language, but the quality of the typography is still far from LuaTeX.
+Why has no one created a decent document description language for LuaTeX yet?
+It's about time someone gave it a try.

-NOTE that this project is in an early stage and work-in-progress.
+**NOTE** that this project is in an early stage and work-in-progress.

 ### Planned features

 - [x] Build a stand-alone version of LuaTeX and verify that it works
+- [x] Replace build system by BUSY
-- [ ] Remove all unused parts from the repository
+- [ ] Remove all unused parts from the repository including the autotools build (WIP)
-- [ ] Remove the TeX frontend and the mktexfmt machinery
+- [ ] Implement a simple OTF font loader glue which responds the callback and orchestrates the necessary libs
-- [ ] Replace kpathsea and ptexenc by LeanQt
-- [ ] Specify a statically (gradually) typed typesetting language in the Oberon+/Luon lineage
+- [ ] Specify a statically (gradually) typed typesetting language in the Oberon+/Luon or Typst lineage
-- [ ] Implement a new frontend and page layouter
+- [ ] Implement a new frontend

 ### Status on December 26, 2025